sinoergin/aspnet6-controllerbase-dependencyinjection/README.md

 # aspnet6-controllerbase-dependencyinjection

-Tried DI inject from the MyControllerBase contoller.
+It has been tried to inject dependencies on the MyControllerBase contoller.